 The Spain Non-Lucrative Visa and Golden Visa facilitate moving to Spain as an expat without a job.
 You can move to Spain by investing a minimum sum in the country’s economy through the Golden Visa program.
 Whereas the Non-lucrative Visa necessitates a passive income for eligibility.

 Can I just move and live in Spain?

-If you only intend on staying for a period less than 90 days, you will not be required to submit any visas, at least until May 2023.
-However, if you plan on staying longer than three months, you will need to submit your relevant visa application to the nearest Spanish Embassy or Spanish Consulate in your hometown.
+If you’re American and only intend on staying in Spain for less than 90 days, you will not be required to apply for a visa.
+If you plan on living in Spain, you must apply for a relevant visa at your nearest Spanish Embassy or Spanish Consulate.

 Can US citizens retire in Spain?